 Explore Blijdorp Zoo

-The Diergaarde Blijdorp is the perfect opportunity on a sunny Spring day to take a trip around the world in just a few hours.
+Diergaarde Blijdorp provides the perfect opportunity on a sunny spring day to take a trip around the world in just a few hours.
 Discover extraordinary and exotic animals from Asia, Africa and North America while discovering the natural beauty of the different continents.
-See Giraffes and Zebras roam the plains, marvel at impressive tigers and take a walk through the Netherlands’ largest aquarium, the Oceanium, with its many different species such as sea turtles, polar bears and sharks.
+See giraffes and zebras roam the plains, marvel at impressive tigers and take a walk through the Netherlands’ largest aquarium, the Oceanium, with its many different species such as sea turtles, penguin and sharks.

-The Zoo is furthermore involved in a number of conservation projects in the wild and contributes to breeding programs for endangered species being one of the most involved zoos worldwide in this field.
-This concerns rare animals such a black rhinos, Komodo dragons, Egyptian tortoises and red pandas.
+The Zoo is also involved in a number of conservation projects in the wild and contributes to breeding programs for endangered species.
+It is one of the most involved zoos worldwide in this field, and focuses on rare animals such a black rhinos, Komodo dragons, Egyptian tortoises and red pandas.

 Article continues below